dotnet/fsharp/docs/lsp.md

 ## Goals / Requirements

-- A single LSP server implementation that can be used by both VS and VS Code (or any other consumer)
+- Fully featured F# LSP server implementation that can be used by any editor
+  - Can be used as a library (with optional customization) or executable
-- Independent of any particular project system
+  - Independent of any particular project system - this needs to be handled by the client
   - Target LSP protocol version 3.17 (at least initially, we can upgrade as we go)
   - Support all useful LSP APIs
   - Support for analyzers and refactoring
   - Support for mixed F# / C# solutions (being able to delegate to C# LSP server)
   - Good performance
-- Support for a single solution/workspace per instance (?)
+  - Support for a single solution/workspace per instance
   - Support for LSIF
+- Visual Studio extension that will use the LSP server

 ## Overview